 Basic neuroscience to help us understand why so many of us are experiencing similar feelings, thoughts and behaviours

 Learning to tune into thoughts, feelings and behaviours

 Reducing rumination and over thinking

-Auditing self-care and implementing good self-care principles
+Auditing self-care and building affective self-care habits

 Workshops for teams help them learn together what each and every team member can do to achieve the goal of creating a supportive, cohesive and high performing team.